hmxmilohax/rock-band-3-deluxe/readme.md

 <img src="dependencies/images/header.gif" width="100%" alt="Header GIF">

-## *Rock Band 3 Deluxe* is a Massive Quality-of-Life Improvement Mod for PlayStation 3, Xbox 360, and Wii.
+## *Rock Band 3 Deluxe* is a Massive Quality-of-Life Improvement Mod for PS3 and Xbox 360

 ### With features like an FC indicator, custom track themes, an increased song limit, and many pro chart upgrades, *Rock Band 3 Deluxe* makes the experience as definitive as possible!